5 Tips For Listing More Items On Etsy

 If you’re like me, how many things you list on Etsy =/= how many things you want to list on Etsy.
 With a zillion other things going on in your life, you probably have a hard time maxing your Etsy potential too (unless it’s your main business).

-As a recovering procrastination victim and someone easily distracted by shiny, pretty, bohemian looking things on the internet, I have arrived at a universal truth when it comes to speeding up the pace: STREAMLINE.
+As a recovering procrastination victim and someone easily distracted by shiny, pretty, bohemian looking things on the internet, I have arrived at a universal truth when it comes to speeding up the pace: you have to streamline if you want to get anything done.
 That said, here are my…

 5 Tips For Listing More Items On Etsy (in one sitting)